 - THF – with a frequency of 300 – 3000 GHz, with a wavelength of 1 – 0.1 mm.

 How far do walkie talkies work?
 The UHF band which contains FRS channels allowed for free use in the USA stays in FM modulation.
 It works within the line of sight.
 This means that if there are no barriers between you and your interlocutor, then the communication range will be high.
 If walls, trees, hills, etc. are between you, then you should not count on a good connection.
 The quality of reception is also hindered by various radio devices located in the coverage area.
 They interfere with the broadcast and cause noise.
+Use the walkie-talkie lingo to be sure your companion to get your message correct.

 To receive and transmit radio signals walkie-talkies use necessary components: